Sign in to view your journeys, link your Nectar card and more

 Arriving into Liverpool Lime Street you’ll find plenty of connections for onward travel.
 Mersey Travel will keep you on the move by bus, local train or ferry and if you're travelling to Liverpool Airport, catch the airport bus from outside the train station.

 Tate Liverpool is the North's most prominent home of modern art and its 3 floors host a rolling schedule of celebrated exhibitions.
-For those who don’t know their Warhol from their El Greco, there are regular guided tours on offer.
+For those who don’t know their Warhol from their Weiwei, there are regular guided tours on offer.
 You could also nip over to the newly-built Museum of Liverpool too.
-Or why not discover the story of The Beatles with a Magical Mystery Tour?
-This fascinating and fun bus trip includes a visit to John and Paul’s old houses, and finishes up at the legendary Cavern Club.
+Roll up, Roll up for the Magical Mystery Tour a fascinating and fun bus trip that includes a visit to John and Paul’s old houses, and finishes up at the legendary Cavern Club.
 Liverpool Cathedral also impresses on an otherworldly scale and continues to be one of the most-popular things to do in Liverpool.

 If you have a taste for the finer things in life, combined with a head for heights, then Panoramic 34 is a must-visit.
-Liverpool’s highest eatery serves food as spectacular as the views – and also hosts very popular children’s afternoon tea.
-For something equally stylish, minus towering heights, try Neighbourhood.
-It's come direct from Manchester and offers sushi, cocktails and great steak.
-Bluecoat at Liverpool’s Centre for Contemporary Arts, meanwhile, offers up simple fare in very creative surroundings.
-And if it’s true Italian hospitality you’re after, then Gusto at the Albert Dock is the place to go.
+Liverpool’s highest eatery serves food as spectacular as the views The gastronomically minded will want to check out Paul Askew’s The Art School, named as one of the Sunday Times Top 100 Restaurants of 2017.
+They have full vegetarian and vegan menus alongside their standard prix fixe and a la carte offerings.
+The café at Bluecoat, Liverpool’s Centre for Contemporary Arts, meanwhile, offers up simple fare in very creative surroundings And if it’s true Italian hospitality you’re after, then Gusto at the Albert Dock is the place to go.

 MetQuarter is home to a number of great brands – shop here for the perfect designer gear.
 Any Liverpool shopping excursion has to include a trip to Bold Street.
 Known locally as the coolest road in Liverpool, it’s vibrant and bohemian; take a break, grab a coffee and get people watching.
 The Beauty Bazaar by Harvey Nichols is the ultimate beauty destination.
-The store covers an impressive 22,000 square feet, leaving plenty of room for you to be pampered from head to toe.
 And don’t miss Liverpool ONE.
 It’s a one-stop-shop for your leisure needs, with restaurants, bars, boutiques and a multiplex cinema.
+For more independent boutiques and cafes and head to the Victorian grade II listed Wayfarers Arcade.

 For more ideas on what to do in Liverpool, check out Visit Liverpool.